xlatt/Document-statistics-service/README.md

 I selected MongoDB for storage because NoSQL databases are good fit for storing unstructured data and it was easy to setup and work with.

 ###### Cache
 In scenario where multiple services access document, excessive communication with database needs to be avoided.
 To solve this issue cache like system is introduced to mitigate database inserts and selects.
-First, when document is uploaded, it is stored in this cache in which can reside for 5 seconds.
+First, when document is uploaded, it is stored in this cache in which it can reside for 5 seconds.
 When document is stored in cache for more than 5 seconds without being read/written to it is deleted from this cache and stored in database.

 I implemented this cache just because I had this idea in mind and wanted to try it and see how it behaves.
 Also I wanted to have control over which and when documents are stored in database.
 In production it would be more than wise to use Redis or similar system.